JamesUgbanu/jamesugbanu/README.md

 ## Selected Experience

-- Built and maintained production systems using TypeScript, Node.js, Next.js, NestJS, PostgreSQL, Prisma, and React.
+- Built and maintained production systems using TypeScript, Python, Node.js, Next.js, NestJS, PostgreSQL, Prisma, and React.
 - Designed and supported cloud-native deployments on AWS with attention to security, release discipline, and cost efficiency.
 - Worked on systems involving queues, workers, payment integrations, external APIs, and heavier background workloads.
 - Shipped across product environments where engineering quality had to support both user experience and business credibility.